-Many credit card issuers, including Capital One, are supporting a new debt management plan (DMP). the assistance available from the lender will help their customers get out of credit card debt in as short a period of time as possible, and a phone number to apply is below.
+Many credit card issuers, including Capital One, are supporting a new debt management plan (DMP).
+The assistance available from the lender will help their customers get out of credit card debt in as short a period of time as possible, and a phone number to apply is below.

 What is a debt management plan?